bbugyi200/pywalkie/README.md

 # What is Pywalkie?
 A two-way walkie-talkie command-line application.
-The server should run daemonize the `pywalkie-server.py` script, at which point you can start a conversation from some other client machine by using the `pywalkie-client.py` script.
+The server should daemonize the `pywalkie-server.py` script, at which point you can start a conversation from some other client machine by using the `pywalkie-client.py` script.
 The client machine has full control over the flow of the conversation.

 # Usage
 ![Server Help Docs](img/server_help.png)